-- a) material susceptible to spontaneous combustion - b) untreated acid sulfate soils - materials containing rubbish, construction materials, organic materials other than would be acceptable as planting media and other deleterious, odorous or unsightly materials, and - d) contaminated materials and materials containing biosecurity matter including noxious weeds or other matter which may affect the local environment or are considered environmentally hazardous.
+- a) material susceptible to spontaneous combustion - b) untreated Acid Sulfate Soils - c) materials containing rubbish, construction materials, organic materials other than would be acceptable as Planting Media and other deleterious, odorous or unsightly materials, and - d) contaminated materials and materials containing biosecurity matter including noxious weeds or other matter which may affect the local environment or are considered environmentally hazardous.

-11.3 Spoil to off-site areas
+11.3 Spoil to offsite areas

-Except as provided for in Clauses 11.1 and 11.2, materials excess to project requirements and Unsuitable Materials shall be disposed of off the Site.
+Except as provided for in Clauses 11.1 and 11.2, materials excess to project requirements and Unsuitable Material shall be disposed of off the Site.

-Such material shall be removed from the Site and disposed of in accordance with all relevant Statutory Requirements.
-The Contractor must obtain a Deed of indemnity from the given landowner, stipulating that the Principal, Superintendent and any associated Officers, Contractors and Sub-Contractors for the project will not be held liable for the physical, chemical and/or biological condition of the material accepted on the property.
+Such material shall be removed from the Site and disposed of in accordance with all relevant statutory requirements.
+The Contractor must obtain a Deed of Indemnity from the given landowner, stipulating that the Principal, Superintendent and any associated Officers, Contractors and Sub-Contractors for the Project will not be held liable for the physical, chemical and/or biological condition of the material accepted on the property.